Remote Hosting and Access Will Cost More for Many Microsoft 365 and Windows Customers – Analyze Your Situation ASAP

 Microsoft is making remote access more difficult and more costly for many enterprise Microsoft 365 and Windows users.
 In a bid to boost Azure revenues, the vendor has issued (and subsequently clarified) changes to terms of service that limit how a customer can remotely host and access M365 and Windows using rival cloud providers like AWS, Alibaba and Google.
 These changes have the potential to materially increase enterprise license counts and spend.

-One risk of hypergrowth for any company (and enterprise software vendors in particular) is that the growth rate inevitably slows down – and the drop can be precipitous as market share amasses.
+One risk of hypergrowth for any company (and enterprise software vendors in particular) is that the growth rate inevitably slows down.
 So is the case with Microsoft and its Azure business.
-The Azure growth rate in constant currency declined from 85 percent in FY18 to 64 percent in FY19 to 50 percent in FY20.
+A few years ago Azure’s growth rate was 80+ percent.
+Today, growth rates are less than half that percentage.

 It’s impossible for Microsoft to sustain the higher range of these growth rates forever.
 As more enterprises move workloads to Azure, there are simply fewer fish in the revenue pond to be caught.
 But that doesn’t mean Microsoft isn’t trying.

-In October 2019, Microsoft announced its most aggressive Azure revenue tactics to date with changes to terms of service for Microsoft 365 and Windows.
+One of Microsoft's most aggressive Azure revenue tactics to date are changes to terms of service for Microsoft 365 and Windows.
 In both cases, the changes zero in on remote access.
 They aim to make remote access for these offerings more expensive for customers that choose to access M365 and Windows via virtual desktop/remote access solutions from rival cloud providers like AWS, Alibaba and Google.
 By requiring customers to purchase additional licenses or move to Microsoft’s own virtual desktop/remote access solutions, affected customers can expect to pay substantially more and/or encounter significant disruption.

 Until recently, spotty enforcement and inconsistent interpretation have kept these changes off of many customers’ radars.
 But that too is changing.
 Recent clarifications from Microsoft and more strict enforcement mean customers need to understand how these changes could impact their Microsoft estate and spend at their next renewal.